Student Health Center

 The Student Health Center is on the 1st floor of UWL's Health Science Center, which is located at 13th & Badger Streets (UWL campus maps).
 Look for the overhead "Student Health Clinic" banner outside our clinic entrance.

 For parking there is a metered lot on the South side of the Health Science Center (~$1.00/hr.) or free 2-hour street parking available around or near the Health Science Center.
-The Health Center cannot provide permits for the parking lot for patients or visitors.
+We are not able to provide parking lot permits for patients or visitors.

 What should I do for healthcare when the Student Health Center is closed?

 Dial 911 if the situation is life-threatening.
-Otherwise La Crosse Mayo Clinic & Gundersen-Lutheran Medical Center both provide 24-hour walk-in urgent care.
+Otherwise La Crosse Mayo Clinic & Gundersen-Lutheran Medical Center both provide 24-hour walk-in urgent care services.
 Note: Payment for services at these facilities is your responsibility.
-The Health Center fee does NOT cover these services.
+The Health Center User Fee does NOT cover these services.

 La Crosse Mayo: 608-785-0940